AP-Skill-Development-Corporation/Crud/CRUD.md

 			return self.firstName+' '+self.lastName+' '+self.mailId+' '+str(self.phone)+' '+str(self.age)+' '+self.gender+' '+self.date_of_birth
 ```

+Each of our model fields has a related Django field type and field options.
+The Register model uses four different field types—CharField, DateTimeField, TextField and EmailField.

 #####  4. Making Model Forms in app
 We also need to create a simple form to perform CRUD operations.
 Create a new python file inside your app and name it 		   forms.py.
 Append the following code to it.<br>

 **`forms.py`**

 ```python